About EPC

 Since 1968, the Southwestern Ohio Educational Purchasing Council (EPC) has been helping member school districts reap significant savings through cooperative, large volume purchasing for school supplies, equipment, utilities and insurance.

-Starting with 13 school districts in Montgomery and Greene counties, the EPC today represents 277 school districts and boards of developmental disabilities in 18 counties, with a combined buying power of more than $120 million.
+Starting with 13 school districts in Montgomery and Greene counties, the EPC today represents 310 school districts and boards of developmental disabilities in 54 Ohio counties and 2 Kentucky counties.

 In 1986 the EPC established a central office from which to provide a comprehensive range of services to member districts and commodity committees.
 That same year the EPC Benefits Office was established to provide onsite administration of health and dental insurance plans that were launched in 1983.